 The first trait that a manager should possess is empathy.
 A manager must have comprehension skills.

 And can identify when they need help from others to succeed.
 The third trait would be accountability.
-A good leader will take responsibility for any mistakes on their watch and try to fix them so that it doesn’t happen again.
+A good leader will take responsibility for any mistakes on their watch and try to fix them so they don’t happen again.

-Leaders constantly have their A leader produce or innovate, whereas a manager organizes.
+Leaders constantly have are A leader produces or innovates, whereas a manager organizes.